 Alcohol, while legal, is not allowed to be consumed by Veteran’s Treatment Court participants.
 Use of alcohol violates Veteran’s Treatment Court program rules, and you will be sanctioned for its use.

-Psychiatric medications are allowed, but you must see our contracted Medical Staff to ensure you are taking your medication properly.
-The Medical Staff will be able to answer any questions you have about your medications and possible side effects and may also be able to offer a more affordable alternative.
+Psychiatric medications are allowed, but you must see our contracted Psychiatrist Resident Physician to ensure you are taking your medication properly.
+The physician will be able to answer any questions you have about your medications and possible side effects and may also be able to offer a more affordable alternative.

 Over-the-counter medications: You may take certain over-the-counter remedies.
 You must communicate with staff as some over-the-counter products are banned from the program, i.e., Nyquil, Sudafed, mouthwash.
 You must call staff and bring in the bottles or boxes ASAP for all such products.
 Many over-the-counter medications are abused for their effects.